 Wiregrass Georgia Technical College is an approved testing center for the SAT.
 The SAT is given only in the Valdosta Campus Testing Center (located in Brooks Hall).
 Please contact the testing center for assistance.

 - Saturday, March 10 at 8 a.m.

 - Saturday, June 2 at 8 a.m.

 Students must register on the SAT website at the following link: SAT REGISTRATION.

 Testing Center Mission Statement

-The mission of the Testing Center at Wiregrass Georgia Technical College is to provide a professional, secure and accessible testing environment for the campus and community that enables test takers to perform at their maximum ability while providing services that assist students and faculty in maintaining the College’s goal of academic excellence and leadership.
-In order to provide professional standards in testing services, we adhere to the guidelines set forth by the National College Testing Association (NCTA).
+The mission of the Testing Center at Wiregrass Georgia Technical College is to provide a professional, secure and accessible testing environment for the campus and community.
+This environment will enable test takers to perform at their maximum ability while providing services that assist students and faculty in maintaining the College’s goal of academic excellence and leadership.
+In order to provide professional standards in testing services, we adhere to the National College Testing Association (NCTA) Professional Standards and Guidelines.